OSGeo/gdal/gdal/doc/source/drivers/raster/ogcapi.rst

 .. build_dependencies:: libcurl

-Access to server implementing OGC API - Tiles, OGC API - Maps or OGC API - Coverage.
+Access to server implementing OGC API - Tiles, OGC API - Maps or OGC API - Coverages.
 This driver has raster and vector capabilities.

 .. warning::

     This driver is experimental, and has been developed to demonstrate work related to the "Modular OGC API Workflows" initiative.
-    It implements non-finalized versions of OGC API - Tiles, - Maps and - Coverage.
+    It implements non-finalized versions of OGC API - Tiles, - Maps and - Coverages.
     Its interface may change at any time, or it might be removed.
-    It might also be eventually merged with the OAPIF driver.
+    It might also be eventually merged with the OGC API - Features driver.

 Driver capabilities
 -------------------